Kevin-J-Sony/COSC-3360-Operating-Systems/Assignment 2/README.md

 I would like to use one grace days for this assignment.

 For the input, the first two lines are filled by m and n, and the next m lines are the values of the AVAILABLE array.
 The next n*m lines contain the values of the MAX matrix.
 I assume that the allocation matrix is zero initially.
+The program only accepts inputs of AVAILABLE and MAX as flattened matrices.
 Furthermore, for the resource word input, I assume that every word is either all lower case, or has at an upper case at the beginning.
 This is because with this assumption, alphabetical order can easily be given by strcmp.

 For the output, combining elements in the master string was not taken since it would be more complex.
 Therefore, for this reason, the master string is outputted alphebetically.
 Hopefully, the grader is understanding of this.

+The code is split across multiple files since the main file got too large.

 The code on the Linux server is the most up-to-date, but I should have also submitted it as a zip file.